| Love and Cartagena

 parties in a budding courtship, his words slowly coaxing

+them together.
 The passage of time cannot change fiction,

 but it can play fast and loose with reality.
 Today the arcade